Titanic vs The Queen Mary 2 – Size, Power, and Speed Comparison

 Both Ships Had/Have 3 Main Anchors

-The Titanic had 3 primary anchors, one on the left, one on the right and one in the center.
+The Titanic had 3 primary anchors, one on the left, one on the right and one in the centre.
 The ship also had two kedging anchors (lighter anchors).

 The Queen Mary 2 has 3 anchors.